skeeto/skeeto.github.com/_posts/2016-06-13-Four-Ways-to-Compile-C-for-Windows.markdown

 ### Mingw-w64

 Of course my first natural choice is MinGW, specifically the [Mingw-w64][mingw64] fork.
 It's GCC ported to Windows.
-I can continue relying on GCC-specific features when I need them.
+You can continue relying on GCC-specific features when you need them.
 It's got all the core language features up through C11, plus the common extensions.
-It's probably packaged by your Linux distribution of choice, so you can easily cross-compile from Linux.
-Like regular GCC, it outputs GDB-friendly DWARF debugging information, so you can **debug your applications with GDB** ([my favorite][fav]).
+It's probably packaged by your Linux distribution of choice, making it trivial to cross-compile programs and libraries from Linux — and with Wine you can even execute them on x86.
+Like regular GCC, it outputs GDB-friendly DWARF debugging information, so you can **debug applications with GDB** ([my favorite][fav]).

 If I'm using Mingw-w64 on Windows, I prefer to do so from inside Cygwin.
 Since it provides a complete POSIX environment, it maximizes portability for the whole tool chain.
+This isn't strictly required.

 However, it has one big flaw.
 Unlike unix-like systems, Windows doesn't supply a system standard C library.
 That's the compiler's job.